 Using this tactic you may notice an increase in direct traffic and for your branded keywords.
 (People are searching for related brand terms, seeing their intentions to know more about the company).

-Track brand mentions
+Track brand mentions to measure brand consistency

 As your brand evolves, it starts to leave remarkable insights/knowledge within its community.
 Tracking mentions is imperative in branding as this step may help your site increase search rankings for targeted keywords and may form connections with other brands or sites.